Schedule Your Free Consultation. Talk to an Attorney Today!

 What You Need To Know About Dealing With Insurance Companies

 Accident victims are often amazed at how quickly the insurance company contacts them after an accident.
 They are not doing this to boost their customer service.
-They’re doing it because they want to minimize their payout.
+They’re doing it to minimize their payout.
 They may try to get you to agree to a settlement early.
-They’ll come with a very low offer, hoping you don’t realize the full extent of your injuries and just how much they’re going to cost to treat.
-The amount they offer is usually not enough to cover those costs.

 Time Limits for Filing a Bicycle Accident Claim in North Carolina

-North Carolina provides bicycle accident victims with a certain amount of time to file a lawsuit against an at-fault driver.
+North Carolina provides bicycle accident victims a certain amount of time to file a lawsuit against an at-fault driver.
 This time limit is known as the statute of limitations.
-Most claims filed after the statute of limitations has expired are thrown out of court, barring the accident victim from receiving any compensation.
+Most claims filed after the statute of limitations has expired are thrown out of court, barring the accident victim from receiving compensation.
 There are narrow instances when this period may be extended.

 What To Do If You’ve Been Hurt in a Bicycle Accident in Asheville, NC